SoCal-Software-Labs/statetrace-elixir/README.md

 end
 ```

-After the packages are installed you must create a database migration to
-add the `statetrace_annotations` table to your database:
+After the packages are installed you must create a database migration to add the `statetrace_annotations` table to your database:

 ```bash
 mix ecto.gen.migration add_statetrace_annotations_table
 ```

-Open the generated migration in your editor and call the `up` and `down`
+Open the generated migration in your editor and call the `up` and `down` functions on `StatetraceElixir.Migrations`:
-functions on `Oban.Migrations`:

 ```elixir
 defmodule MyApp.Repo.Migrations.AddStatetraceAnnotationsTable do